 As always, if you’re considering taking Rhodiola rosea supplements (or any other natural treatment for erectile dysfunction), it’s advisable to talk to your doctor before you take them.
 This is because some supplements can interact with other supplements or medications you are taking, or may be unsuitable for you.

 A variety of herbs and plants have been reported to be natural remedies for erectile dysfunction.
 For example, there is some small evidence to suggest that red ginseng (Panax ginseng) can improve erectile function in men with ED.
 Maca, another natural ED supplement known for its supposed erection-enhancing effects, may also be able to help men stimulate better erections.
 However, the studies looking into its efficacy are very small and more research needs to be carried out to make a firm conclusion.

 Whereas Rhodiola rosea has only been tested in a few small-scale studies on a relatively small number of people, sildenafil and tadalafil have been extensively tested on thousands.
 They are both highly effective in increasing the strength and hardness of erections and are safe for most people to take.

 The bottom line

-As the current scientific evidence around Rhodiola rosea’s effect on ED is very limited, it is not possible to recommend a correct dosage of Rhodiola rosea for ED.
+As the current scientific evidence around Rhodiola rosea’s effect on ED is very limited, it’s not possible to recommend a correct dosage of Rhodiola rosea for ED.

-Some small trials have given patients doses ranging from 150mg to 2000mg, but these trials are too small and of too poor-quality to provide an accurate dosage recommendation.
+Some small trials have given patients doses up to 2000mg, but the trials that have tested Rhodiola rosea on ED are too small and of too poor quality to provide an accurate dosage recommendation.